jagadeesh342/P1.Layout-of-ALU-using-QFLOW-/README.md

 ## Key Objectives:

-<section>Design RTL description of the ALU functionality.</section>
+- Design RTL description of the ALU functionality.
----
-_____________
-Verify the  functionality of the ALU layout through simulation
+- Verify the  functionality of the ALU layout through simulation

-<section>Synthesize the RTL code using Qflow synthesis tool Yosys.</section>
+- Synthesize the RTL code using Qflow synthesis tool Yosys.
-Perform floorplanning, placement and routing to generate the physical layout.
+- Perform floorplanning, placement and routing to generate the physical layout.

-' Optimize the layout for performance, area and power. '
+-Optimize the layout for performance, area and power.

 ## Tools and Technologies:-
 -    # Verilog :